ei_seat

 ei_seat.device(device, version)

-Notification that a new device has been added.
+Informs the client that a new device has been added to the seat.